chipsalliance/firrtl-spec/spec.md

 We define this tree of subcomponents recursively by defining the a **direct subcomponent** relation:

-A circuit component with a ground type, an enumeration type, a probe type, or property type (see TODO) has no direct subcomponents.
+A circuit component with a ground type, an enumeration type, a probe type, or property type (see [@sec:types]) has no direct subcomponents.
 For example, `wire w : UInt<8>`{.firrtl} has no direct subcomponents.

-When a circuit component has a vector type (see TODO), it has as many direct subcomponents as its length.
+When a circuit component has a vector type (see [@sec:vector-types]), it has as many direct subcomponents as its length.
 Each subcomponent will have the same kind as its parent and will have the element type.
 For example, if we declare `wire v : UInt<8>[3]`{.firrtl}, it will have three direct subcomponents: `v[0]`{.firrtl}, `v[1]`{.firrtl}, and `v[2]`{.firrtl}.
 All three are wires and all three have type `UInt<8>`{.firrtl}.

-When a circuit component has a bundle type (see TODO), it will end up with one direct subcomponent for each field.
+When a circuit component has a bundle type (see [@sec:bundle-types]), it will end up with one direct subcomponent for each field.
 The kind of the subcomponent depends on both the kind and the type of the parent:

 -   For nodes, wires, and registers, the kind of each direct subcomponent is the same.